joerugg/Website/README.md

 # My Website

-There's a change afoot here.
-More stuff added on example branch.
+This is a really great website.

-Now editing on update-readme branch
+Now editing on update-readme branch.

+Updated locally.